Baccaurea motleyana

 Baccaurea motleyana is a species of fruit tree in the family Phyllanthaceae.
 It is native to Thailand, Peninsular Malaysia, Sumatra and Borneo.
 It is cultivated for its fruit in India and Bangladesh.

-Names

-The specific name is after botanist James Motley, who collected it in southeast Borneo.

-Its common names include rambai and rambi, and in Thai language mafai-farang.
-In the Bengali language the fruit is known as bubi as local language in Narsingdi like lotka, lotkon or bubi in Bengali locally (লটকা/লটকন/বুবি), in the Assamese language it is known as leteku (লেটেকু).

 Description

 This is a tree generally growing to 9 to 12 m in height with a short trunk and a broad crown.

 The evergreen leaves are shiny green on the upper surface and greenish-brown and hairy underneath.
 Each leaf is up to 33 cm long and 15 cm wide.

 The species is dioecious, with male and female flowers growing on separate individuals.
 Both types of flowers are fragrant and have yellow sepals.
 The staminate racemes are up to 15 cm long and the pistillate inflorescences may reach 75 cm in length.
 The fruits are each 2 to 5 cm long and about two wide and grow in strands.

 Each fruit has velvety pinkish, yellow, or brown skin which wrinkles at ripening and is filled with whitish pulp containing 3 to 5 seeds.
 The pulp is sweet to acid in taste.
 They may be eaten raw or cooked or made into jam or wine.